SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox IQSDA34.md

 ### Setup Page

-The page displays the following informationfor the **product settings:**
+The page displays the following information for the **product settings:**

 - **Product;**
 - **Release;**